Pari-Mutuel Betting 1965

 It wasn’t until 1972 that voters approved a constitutional referendum that would give the Legislature the right to decide whether to allow gambling.
 A year later, it executed this right by passing legislation allowing bingo, raffles, card games, and the Sports Pool Act, with video keno (live bingo) joining in 1976.

 In 1984, video poker machines were ruled illegal slot machines by the Montana Supreme Court.
 The following year, the Video Poker Machine Act was passed, allowing no more than five poker machines at any liquor establishment along with unlimited keno machines.
-This limit was raised to 20 poker machines in 1991, where it has remained ever since.
+This limit was raised to 20 video poker machines in 1991, where it has remained ever since.

 In 1986, the Montana lottery was approved.
 By August 2008, the lottery started offering fantasy sports wagering, and in 2019, Montana passed a Bill allowing sports wagering.

 Montana entered into compact negotiations with four Montana Indian tribes in 1994: Rocky Boy, Northern Cheyenne, Crow, and Fort Peck.
 Three compact talks were unsuccessful, while the fourth compact was voided by then-Gov Racicot claiming violations.
 It wasn’t until 1997 when interim compacts would be signed with the Kootenai and Confederated Salish Tribes.
 They would then enter into a five-year gaming compacts in 2001.